arctic-sun/apo/README.md

 # Arctic Profile Optimizer

 Mentioned programs start working much more slowly with the lapse of time.
 The reason is fragmentation of profile databases.
-SpeedyFox is specially designed to resolve this problem.
+ArcticProfileOptimizer is specially designed to resolve this problem.
 The method used in SpeedyFox is 100% safe for your profile (e.g. bookmarks, passwords, etc), it's well documented and has been tested on millions of computers.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/109481884/194393543-cf45bcfa-73d1-477a-b25b-cc8191ac0f4c.png"/>